herbiebradley/herbiebradley.github.io/about.md

 # About
 <!-- {% marginfigure_left 'mn-id-whatever' 'assets/img/portrait_photo.jpg' 'Herbie Bradley<br>Test' %} -->
-I work at the UK AI Safety Institute, working on research to support AI governance and evaluations for advanced AI systems.
+I work at the UK AI Safety Institute, on research to support AI governance and evaluations for advanced AI systems.

 I am also a 3rd year PhD student at the University of Cambridge in the [Cambridge Applied Machine Learning Lab](https://caml-lab.com/), Department of Engineering with the [AI4ER PhD programme][ai4er].